Black leather infant's ankle boots worn by a German Jewish child

 The collection consists of baby shoes, correspondence, documents, and photographs relating to Bruno Korn and his wife Jetka (Jessie) before the Holocaust in Hindenburg and Breslau, Germany, and after the Holocaust in New York.

-Collection of documents, photographs, correspondence, identification cards, and restitution paperword relating to Bruno Korn (b.
+Collection of documents, photographs, correspondence, identification cards, and restitution material relating to Bruno Korn (b.
 1911 in Breslau) and his wife Jetka Bloch Korn.
 The couple survived in internment camps in Italy.
-Their families perished during the Holocaust.